leonardtng/react-workshop-demo-1/README.md

 ## ❓ Notes

 The objective of the first session of Introduction to React is to create a website that utilises the useState hook.
 Do use the code here as reference if you encounter any obstacles!
+You can view the code for the beefed up counter website [here](https://github.com/leonardtng/fancy-counter)

 ## 👍 How to Use This Repository

-## Available Scripts

 In the project directory, you can run: